After The Job Interview

 You Sent the Thank You Follow Up, Now What?

 You need to have patience the hiring process takes a lot longer than everyone expects; but if they gave you a date when they would contact you and they didn’t, it would be appropriate to follow up with a phone call the day after that date.
 On the call remind the interviewer who you are, where and when the interview was and for what position, then state you were just following up to get an update of the interview status.
-If you did not get a date of when they would contact you then about 4-5 working days after the interview would be appropriate to make a follow up call and about the same time period for each follow up.
-Remember the squeaky wheel gets the oil but you don’t want to overdo it where it becomes annoying to the interviewer.
-The challenge lies in striking just the right balance between “enthusiastic go getter” and “over eager beaver”
+If you did not get a date of when they would contact you then about 4-5 working days after the interview would be appropriate to make a follow-up call and about the same period for each follow-up.
+Remember the squeaky wheel gets the oil, but you don’t want to overdo it where it becomes annoying to the interviewer.
+The challenge lies in striking just the right balance between “enthusiastic go-getter” and “over an eager beaver.”